Product Update - April 2026: Watchlists are here! Monitor message-specific adoption over time.

 Ep.
 7 · Using AI for Messaging Help - Opportunities and Risks

-This AI-focused episode of the B2B go-to-market storytelling program was taped in person at the Raleigh offices for Troupe, with guests including: Alison Murdock, who is CEO of the agency 1021 Creative and founder of Trusted CMO, alongside Julie Bryce, who is working as a consultant for Trusted CMO and is a former CMO and Chief Commercial Officer in the B2B tech space.
-The conversation focuses on their real-world experiences with AI applied to helping companies refine their storytelling and messaging strategy.
-They discuss where it can be an exceptional partner in those efforts and where you need to manage risks.
+This episode focuses on AI being applied to help companies refine their storytelling and messaging strategy, featuring the experiences of 2 guests: Alison Murdock, who is CEO of the agency 1021 Creative and founder of Trusted CMO, alongside Julie Bryce, who is working as a consultant for Trusted CMO and is a former CMO and Chief Commercial Officer in the B2B tech space.
+The conversation They discuss where it can be an exceptional partner in those efforts and where you need to manage risks.
 Can it also build a stronger alliance between marketing and sales, especially when you're able to truly measure messaging impact with a solution like Troupe?
 See what they think in this lively conversation.

 Product Marketing Must Bring the Subject Expertise